dlealv/officescripts-unit-test-framework/README.md

 ### 1. Add the Logger to Your Script

+**Production use in Office Scripts:**
-Copy `src/logger.ts` into your Office Scripts project
+Copy the contents of `src/logger.ts` into your script in the Office Scripts editor.

+**No imports or modules are needed.** Just paste the code above your main function.

 ### 2. Initialize the Logger (Recommended)